 Samsung Galaxy Note 20 Ultra Android 11 (One UI 3.0) Release Status:

-It’s worth mentioning that Samsung has recently officially announced the Android 11 early beta update program on the top of One UI 3.0 for its eligible devices yet, most probably it starts with the Galaxy S20 lineup.
-It may take a month or so to announce the beta registration info for more & more devices until Google released the Android 11 officially.
+Story Updated on August 7, 2020: It’s worth mentioning that Samsung has recently officially announced the Android 11 early beta update program on top of One UI 3.0 for its eligible devices yet, most probably it starts with the Galaxy S20 lineup.
+It may take a month or so to announce the beta registration info for more & more devices until Google released Android 11 officially.

 As the Galaxy Note 20 Ultra released in 2020 with Android 10, the device will gonna receive the official stable Android 11 (R) update in Q4 2020 (beta expectedly).
 While the official stable would be released in Q1 2021 most probably.
 As promised, the Galaxy Note 20 series will receive the Android 13 update for sure to fulfill the roadmap.